yantian001/AnyStore-SDK/docs/guide.md

 	}
 }
 ```
-Update the AndroidManifest and make sure `android:name` was set.
+Update the `AndroidManifest.xml` and make sure `android:name` was set.
 It should be the same as the class name on the last step.
 In this case we use `.App`
 ```xml
 <application
 ...